cs440lang/lectures/slides/09-typecheck.md

 <!-- pause -->

-A type-checker tries to derive the judgement `Γ ⊢ e : τ` for program `e`.
+A type-checker tries to derive the judgment `Γ ⊢ e : τ` for program `e`.
 If it succeeds, the program is *well-typed*, else it is *ill-typed*.

 ---

 # Type Systems as Proof Systems

-Type systems give us a mathematical way of proving that well-typed programs will not get stuck when run.
+Type systems provide a mathematical framework for proving that well-typed programs will not get stuck when run.
 This guarantee is called *type-safety*.

 <!-- pause -->